Hays and Ros Clark ShipliftAdd to My Trip | View My Trip

 The second phase of the construction process was completed in mid-2008.
 This phase enables us to move vessels on their cradles on tracks, off of the platform and ashore.
 There is a side track system for our longer term projects.
 This provides multiple work stations for our shipyard staff.
 In addition, a state of the art containment system collects and processes all effluent and debris from work done, ensuring compliance with environmental regulations.

-The construction of the new Hays and Ros Clark Shiplift and its associated move ashore capability will enable the Museum to preserve its watercraft collection, including the Charles W. Morgan.
+The construction of the Hays and Ros Clark Shiplift and its associated move ashore capability enables the Museum to preserve its watercraft collection, including the Charles W. Morgan.
 The Museum’s flagship was hauled out in fall of 2008 for a five-year restoration project.